Ed Ferrara

 Edward Ferrara (born November 22, 1966) is an American retired professional wrestler, writer and agent for the World Wrestling Federation (WWF, now WWE) and World Championship Wrestling (WCW), often co-working alongside Vince Russo.
+Russo, however, would dispute Ferrera's status as a WWF employee and stated that during his time working with the WWF, Ferrera was actually employed as a consultant for the USA Network, which Russo also stated "directly oversaw" WWF product.
 He is most known for, in WCW, portraying the character "Oklahoma", a mockery of WWF's commentator Jim Ross, and was the heaviest WCW Cruiserweight Champion, although he was forced to vacate the title for exceeding the 220 lb weight limit.
 Ed Ferrara began his work in television production and writing, contributing to shows such as Honey, I Shrunk the Kids: The TV Show and Weird Science on the USA Network.
 Ferrara was also a wrestler in Slammers Wrestling Federation known as Bruce Beaudine.
 He was most recently working on the creative team for Total Nonstop Action Wrestling.

 Biography

 Education

 Ferrara graduated from Drew University in 1989 with a Bachelor of Arts in theater arts and English.